Tellusant/docs/articles-posts/hypothesis-validation.md

 # How do I Know Whether My Model Works?
 Hypothesis Validation Approaches

 *Work-in-progress*
 There is a tension that runs through modern epistemology: between a culture of refutation and a desire for affirmation.
-People want hypotheses "proven", but this is impossible.
-Here we delineate the approaches that can be used.
+We want hypotheses "proven", but this is impossible.
+Here we delineate the approaches that can be used to get closer to affirmation.

 <div style="max-width: 450px; margin: 0 auto;">
 <div class="mermaid">